IBM-Cloud/docs/troubleshoot/index.md

 When you try to sign in to {{site.data.keyword.Bluemix_notm}}, you see the following error message:
 {: tsSymptoms}

-`The IBMid and/or password entered below is incorrect.
-Please try again.`
+`The password that you entered is not correct.`

 The IBMid and password that you use to sign in to {{site.data.keyword.Bluemix_notm}} is invalid.